cujojs/msgs/README.md

 ----------

 .next
-- moved .inboundGateway() and .outboundGateway() from msgs into msgs/gateways, when.js is now an optional dependency
 - topic based channels using the form 'channelName!topic' anywhere a channel is resolved by name
 - exchangeChannel providing basic subscription within a channel for topics
 - topicExchangeChannel providing AMQP style topic bindings
+- moved .inboundGateway() and .outboundGateway() from msgs into msgs/gateways, when.js is now an optional dependency
+- receive'ing from a queue returns the full message, not just the payload
 - add Node 0.10 as a tested environment
 - component.json -> package.json for bower